 Pineapple leather or Piñatex is produced with pineapple leaf fibers, an agricultural byproduct that would otherwise remain unused.
 It is powerful, pliant, and surprisingly sturdy.

 The only difference is that it can replicate the texture of real leather without the eco-footprint.
-To those who like leather but like to be socially responsible, Ultraleather Cushions are also a win-win.
+For those who like leather but want to be socially responsible, Ultraleather Cushions are a win-win.

 Can Leather Substitutes Look Luxurious?
 What About Style?